Should You Bet on Only One Sport?

 Another benefit they both share is that both sports run during times of the year when the weather isn’t very nice in many parts of the US.
 Summer months often aren’t the most popular for sports betting, and both of these leagues take a hiatus in July and August.

-This one is right on the borderline of being good or bad for singular sport betting, and it’s largely due to its relatively short but very high-volume season.
+This one is right on the borderline of being good or bad for singular sports betting, and it’s largely due to its relatively short but very high-volume season.

 If you’re looking to bet on a professional sports leagues with the most game action, then the MLB is your best bet.
 With 162 games in a season, there is a huge amount of volume for bets in the MLB.